-- During the 1960s the Supreme Court took the lead on controversial social, religious and political issues. - Court was led by Chief Justice Earl Warren who also guided the court in the Brown v.
-Board ruling of 1954. - Gideon v.
+- Gideon v.
 Wainwright (1963) All accused criminals had the right to a lawyer whether they could afford one or not. - Miranda v.
-Arizona (1966) All accused criminals had to be informed of his or her 5th and 6th amendment rights before being questioned. - These included the right to an attorney and protection against self-incrimination. - "You have the right to remain silent..."
+Arizona (1966) All accused criminals had to be informed of his or her 5th and 6th amendment rights before being questioned. - These included the right to an attorney and protection against self-incrimination. - "You have the right to remain silent..." - The Warren Court placed an emphasis on how the Constitution protects personal rights.